Shivas89/Cycle-3-7a-Implementation-of-go-back-n-protocol-Sliding-Window-Code-Blocks/README.md

-# 7b) Implemenatation of go-back-n protocol - Selective repeat
+# 7a) Implementation of go-back-n protocol-Sliding Window

-📡 Implementation of Go-Back-N Protocol – Selective Repeat
+Implementation of Go-Back-N Protocol – Sliding Window

 🎯 Aim

-To write and execute a program for the Go-Back-N protocol using the Selective Repeat technique.
+To write and execute a program for the Go-Back-N protocol using the sliding window technique.

 🛠️ Equipments Required